Drug Safety Clinic

 If you are driving, park in the M-wing parking lot.
 Visit our Bayview Campus Parking page for more information about campus parking, including parking rates.

 If you are taking public transit, take the Yonge-University subway line to the Lawrence Avenue station (located at Yonge Street and Lawrence Avenue).
 Get on bus #124, which takes will do a loop through the hospital grounds.
-Get off at the second hospital stop, which is the Main entrance.
-Once inside the doors of the main entrance, ask for directions to the U-wing, ground floor.
+Get off at the third hospital stop, which is the Veterans entrance, walk back away from Bayview Avenue to the 3rd set of doors, go inside and follow the signs to the elevator.
+Go up to the 3rd floor and our clinic is right as you step off the elevator.

 » Can I bring a family member or companion with me?